Scout Award Projects

 Contributing to the community

-Since 2006, the Town has worked with more than 80 Boy Scouts whose projects have made the following contributions to Castle Rock:
+Since 2006, the Town has worked with over 100 Boy Scouts whose projects have made the following contributions to Castle Rock: